oldschoolgg/obdocs/FAQ.md

 ##### I just signed up for Patreon!
 When are my perks active?
 Thank you for signing up!
 The creator of the bot has to manually run a command in order for you to receive your perks.
 After connecting your Discord, make a post in #patrons to let Magnaboy know that you have recently signed up and wait for him to respond.
 You may be in a different timezone, so you might have to wait a few hours depending on when you signed up.

+##### Can you stack clues on the Old School Bot?
+No you cannot, however you can stack caskets just like in game.
+Stacking clues may be a relic in the future!

+##### How do I equip gear on my minion?
+There are 5 different setups; Melee, Range, Mage, Skilling, and Misc.
+To equip gear, simply type `+equip melee Bandos Chestplate`.
+Currently, you do not need to equip gear in order to receive the boosts except for Skilling gear.
+The list of items that need to be equipped to receive boosts are as follows: Full graceful, Cooking gauntlets, Goldsmithing gauntlets, Full prospectors, Runecrafting pouches, and each of the Mining gloves.
+Anything else can sit in your bank to still receive boosts.